cfchou/go-gentle/README.md

 // scoreStream is a gentle.Stream that wraps an API call to an external service for
 // getting game scores.
 // For simple cases that the logic can be defined entirely in a function, we can
-// to just define it to be a gentle.SimpleStream. var scoreStream gentle.SimpleStream = func(_ context.Context) (gentle.Message, error) {
+// simply define it to be a gentle.SimpleStream. var scoreStream gentle.SimpleStream = func(_ context.Context) (gentle.Message, error) {
 	// simulate a result from an external service return &GameScore{